Sport Sciences and Motor Control

 180 ECTS credits, 6 semesters

-120 ECTS credits + 60 ECTS credits in a minor study programme freely chosen, 6 semesters
+120 ECTS credits + 60 ECTS credits in a minor study programme freely chosen that corresponds to a teaching subject for baccalaureate schools (DEEM/LDM), 6 semesters

 - Swiss academic Maturity Certificate